Ncherfa12/Drunk-Driving-Detection/README.md

 How to Use This Repository:

 The current content still provides an overview of the problem-solving approach, feature engineering, and high-level analysis techniques used.
-To help others understand the methodology, I have included a detailed explanation of the process in the README, along with suggestions for how a similar analysis might be conducted with publicly available or synthetic data.

 ## Project Overview
 This project investigates the detection of impaired driving using vehicle kinematics data.
 The analysis leverages a dataset from the Virginia Tech Transportation Institute (VTTI), comparing trips identified as alcohol-influenced against trips with unknown alcohol levels.
 The objective is to uncover kinematic patterns indicative of impaired driving, utilizing both machine learning and deep learning techniques.